VCCRI/Spliceogen/README.md

 ### Input formats:

-As an alternative to VCF, a custom tab-separated format is allowed (chr<tab>start<tab>ref<tab>alt).
+As an alternative to VCF, a custom tab-separated format is allowed (chr/<tab/>start/<tab/>ref/<tab/>alt).
 Gzipped GTF/VCF/TSV files are accepted.

+## Scalability

+Spliceogen is highly scalable.
+Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
+Benchmarking was performed using a single compute node with 1 CPU allocated, without Branchpointer predictions.
+If preferred, a genome-wide database of pre-computed predictions for all SNVs within genes is available.
+Contact us to obtain this.

 ## Output

+### Predictions

+We developed logistic regression models for each of the following classes of splice-altering variants: donor loss, acceptor loss, donor gain and acceptor gain.
+Using these, we derive probability values which are used to rank variants based on the likelihood that they will cause each kind of splice-altering variant.
+Variants outside of splice sites are assigned donor and acceptor gain scores only, while variants within donor/acceptor splice sites are assigned only donor/acceptor loss scores.
+Note that these probability values are used for ranking, and should not be interpreted as the actual probabilty of splice alteration.
+Similarly, these scores should not be compared across different models (for instance, donor loss and donor gain).

 ### Files